mjl-/vmgo/README.md

 - os.Open always returns ENOTSUP
 - use getentropy() syscall during runtime init, not openening /dev/urandom. crypto/rand already uses getentropy.

+- more disabled: other file-related syscalls (stat, umask, etc), fork & exec, ioctl, bpf (was deprecated)

 ## Notes
+- Many syscall numbers have been removed.
+Mostly to catch uses of them.
+- Many changes are for all of openbsd.
+Have to revisit later, but it should get a separate architecture.
 - Package "time" won't be able to find a timezone database.
 If you need one, initialize it explicitly with time.LoadLocationFromTZData.

 ## Todo